The Best Off Road Lights of 2018!

-If you’re looking for a pair of 4’’ LED lights, these Nilight Off Road LEDs are a very affordable option.
-Not only are they affordable, but they can be just as satisfying to use as the more expensive LED lights out there.
+If you’re looking for a pair of 4’’ LED lights, these Nilight off roading LED lights are a very affordable option.

 At 1260lm of light, these LEDs are surprisingly bright.
-You wouldn’t expect a pair of 4’’ LED lights at this price range to be as bright as these Nilights are, and don’t worry about them overheating.
-These LEDs boast die-cast aluminum cooling fins, which provide much-improved heat dissipation.
+You wouldn’t expect a pair of 4’’ LED lights at this price range to be as bright as these Nilights are.
+You also don’t have to worry about overheating because these LEDs boast die-cast aluminum cooling fins, which provide much-improved heat dissipation.

 However, these lights have a few flaws worth mentioning too.
-Most notably, they aren’t as sturdy as they could be.
-While Nilight claims that they’re waterproof, they’re more than a little susceptible to wet weather.
-Or at the very least, longer periods of wet weather.
+Most notably, they aren’t as durable as they could be.
+While Nilight claims that they’re waterproof, users have reported they are more than a little susceptible to wet weather.
+With that said they are still IP67 rated.

 Pros and cons